deephdc/image-classification-tf/README.md

 ![Saliency maps](./reports/figures/demo-saliency.png)

-Finally you can [launch a simple webpage](./imgclas/webpage/README.md) to use the trained classifier to predict images (both local and urls) on your favorite brownser.
+Finally you can [launch a simple webpage](./imgclas/webpage/README.md) to use the trained classifier to predict images (both local and urls) on your favorite browser.

+## Acknowledgements

+If you consider this project to be useful, please consider citing the DEEP Hybrid DataCloud project:

+> García, Álvaro López, et al. [A Cloud-Based Framework for Machine Learning Workloads and Applications.](https://ieeexplore.ieee.org/abstract/document/8950411/authors) IEEE Access 8 (2020): 18681-18692.